mohanson/accu/docs/content/ai/ollama_translator.md

 Here's a brief explanation:

 * "待到秋来九月八" is translated to "By autumn's ninth month", which refers to the traditional Chinese calendar's method of counting months.
-* "花开后百花杀" means "my flower blooms and all the flowers are dead".
+* "我花开后百花杀" means "my flower blooms and all the flowers are dead".
 In this context, it likely refers to a natural phenomenon where all other flowers wither and die after the protagonist's special flower blooms.
 * "冲天香阵透长安" translates to "The incense array shines to heaven", which is a poetic description of a grand and majestic atmosphere.
 The word "" (chāo) means "to burst forth" or "to shine", emphasizing the intensity and brilliance of the incense array.
 * "满城尽带黄金甲" means "covering all of Chang'an with golden armor".
 Chang'an was an ancient Chinese capital, now modern-day Xi'an.
 The phrase uses a metaphor to describe how the city is radiant and beautiful, with the incense array serving as its protective armor.